secretashuboi/Brain-Tumor-Classification-CNN-GradCAM/README.md

-Grad-CAM highlights the regions of the MRI image that contributed most strongly to the model's prediction.
+Grad-CAM provides a visual explanation of the prediction by highlighting image regions that contributed to the model's classification.